FirebirdSQL/firebird-qa/README.rst

 Requirements: Python 3.8+, Firebird 3+

-You should definitelly read the `QA suite documanetation`_ !
+You should definitelly read the `QA suite documentation`_ !

 Quickstart
 ----------